 - Your UO transfer evaluation report if you have college credit from a previous institution.

-- A water bottle because, yes, it gets hot in the summer, and disposable plastic water bottles are the enemy.
+- A reusable water bottle because, yes, it gets hot in the summer.

 - Comfortable clothes for a variety of weather.
 It might rain, it might shine.